Do the Digit Insurance

 • If anyone finds it difficult to stand for a long time, Tadasana is not an ideal yoga pose for them.

-• People who suffer from locked knees should not practise this asana
+• People who suffer from locked knees should not practise this asana.

-What Are the Easy Modifications of Mountain Pose?
+What are the Easy Modifications of Tadasana?

 While this yoga asana may seem easy, it requires optimal body posture and muscle strength.
 Hence, follow the easy modifications to utilise maximum benefits: